JR2909/virtual_cocktailbar/README.md

 # Virtual Cocktailbar

 ## app.py
 Script, that works as the backbone of the website.
+The script imports the packages requests, from the package flask the elements Flask, render_template, request and from the package flask-sqlalchemy the class SQLAlchemy.
+The scipt creates the object app, an instance of Flask and after a few configurations the object db, an instance of SQLAlchemy.
+Then the class Cocktail is defined, inheriting the features of db.model.
+After that the following functions are defined.
+If the script is run, a database is created and the app will run on 127.0.0.1:5000

 ### app.py/index
 Function that renders the page templates/index.html with the approute "/"

 ### app.py/search_ingredient
-Function, that searches for an ingredient in a cocktail via the api https://www.thecocktaildb.com/api/json/v1/1/filter.php?i={ingredient}.
-The ingredient is received via the query with the id "ingredient" in index.html and forwarded to the template result_ingredient.html
+Function, searches for an ingredient in a cocktail via the api https://www.thecocktaildb.com/api/json/v1/1/filter.php?i={ingredient}.
+The ingredient is received via the query with the id "ingredient" in index.html and forwarded to the template result_ingredient.html with the approut "/search_ingredient"

 ### app.py/search_drink
 Function, that searches for a particular drink by its name, e.g. Moscow Mule or Negroni via the api https://www.thecocktaildb.com/api/json/v1/1/search.php?s={drink_name}. <br>
 After that the function will check, if the coctail exists in instance/cocktail.db

 ### app.py/random_drink
+The function sends a GET request at https://www.thecocktaildb.com/api/json/v1/1/random.php.
+The output will be returned as a json and forwareded to the teplates/result_random.html.
+The function has the approut "/random_drink"

 ### app.py/top_drinks
+The function will call the top 10 drinks from instance/cocktails.db and forward them to templates/top_drinks.html with the approute "/top"

 ### app.py/impressum
 Function that renders the page templates/impressum.html with the approute "/impressum"